tabsdata/tutorials/t01_csv_pub_sub/README.md

   }
 ```

-Only the selected columns from the `customers.csv` have been exported, and the `jsonl` file is ready for consumption.
+As you see from the output file, only the columns selected from the `customers.csv` defined in `publisher.py` file have been exported, and the `jsonl` file is ready for consumption.

 # Step 4: Automate Data Engineering

 What happens when there is an update in your input data?
 How do you update the data used by the downstream users?

-Let’s say there is an update in your CSV file, and the `gender_code` column stops being in the raw CSV files.
-For the purposes of this example, you can download the new `customers.csv` from here and replace the one in your working directory.
+Let’s say there is an update in your CSV file, and 10 new customers get added to the CSV file.
+The `customers.csv` file in the `input_02` folder presents one such scenario.
+The file has 10 new customers in addition to the customers present in the `customers.csv` file in the `input` folder.

+To simulate the new customers data being available as input, you need to replace the `customers.csv` file in the `input` folder with the one in `input_02`.
+Now, the `customers.csv` in the `input` folder would also have the data of 10 new customers.

 Once the new input file is available, you just need to execute the publisher `publish_customers` using the command below to update the data files used by the downstream users.